Overview of Malawi’s Economic Status

 Regulatory Uncertainty

 One of the most significant hurdles to crypto adoption in Malawi is the lack of clear regulation.
-The Reserve Bank of Malawi (RBM) has made it clear that cryptocurrencies are not considered legal tender.
+According to recent analyses, the Reserve Bank of Malawi (RBM) has made it clear that cryptocurrencies are not considered legal tender.
 It also warned against using them as a substitute for the local currency.

 However, this leaves a lot of uncertainty for those looking to invest in or use crypto.
 Without a regulatory framework, people are left exposed to risks like fraud and scams, as there are no official channels for trading or investment protection.